met4citizen/Hypergraph/README.md

 (1,1,1)(1,1,1)
 ```

-In this case, wherever a subhypergraph in the form of the left-hand side pattern `(1,1,2)(2,3,4)`
+In this case, wherever a subhypergraph in the form of the left-hand side
-is found on the hypergraph, it is replaced with a new subhypergraph in the
+pattern `(1,1,2)(2,3,4)` is found on the hypergraph, it is replaced with a new subhypergraph in the form of the right-hand side pattern
-form of the right-hand side pattern `(1,5,4)(2,5,3)(5,5,4)`.
-The two sides of the rule must be
+`(1,5,4)(2,5,3)(5,5,4)`.
+The two sides of any one-way rule must be separated
-separated with an arrow `->`.
-The separator `==` can be used as a shortcut for a reversible two-way rule.
+with an arrow `->`.
+The separator `==` can be used as a shortcut for a two-way

-The system supports several rules separated with a semicolon `;` or written
+setup with the rule and its inverse.
-on separate lines.

 Hyperedge patterns can be described by using numbers and/or
 characters.
 Several types of parentheses are supported.
 For example, a rule like
 `[{x,y}{x,z}]->[{x,y}{x,w}{y,w}{z,w}]` is considered valid and can be
 converted to the default format by clicking `Scan`.

-A rule without the right-hand side `(1,1,1)(1,1,1)` is used as the initial state.
-An alternative
+A rule without the right-hand side `(1,1,1)(1,1,1)` is used as the initial
-way of specifying the initial state is to use some predefined function described
+state.
+An alternative way of specifying the initial state is to use some of
-in the table below.
+the predefined functions described in the following table.

 Initial graph | Description
 --- | ---